SIMPLIFICATION STARTER KIT - DOWNLOAD YOUR FREE PDF NOW

 The year 1981 changed how people set goals.
 George Doran, a former corporate planning director, discerned the need for a simple, concise way to define goals within organizations, a way to cut through the waffle and confusion that muddied the waters of accomplishment.
 So, in 1981 he published his proposal that goals should be SMART.

-Over the years, the original SMART framework gave birth to many versions.
+Over the years, the original SMART goals framework gave birth to many versions.
 Whatever version you prefer, Doran’s suggestion to make goals SMART proved so popular that today you’ll unlikely to meet the word goal without the acronym SMART by its side.

 Yet the SMART framework never resonated with me.
 It’s fine in theory.
 But in practice, something’s not right, like a pair of shoes that look great but pinch when worn.